COVID digest: WHO says pandemic is not over, more variants expected | DW | 11.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The chief scientist at the World Health Organization has warned new variants could continue to emerge.
-Meanwhile, Germany's chancellor says the wave of omicron infections is starting to peak.
+The chief scientist at the World Health Organization has warned that new variants could continue to emerge.
+Meanwhile, Germany's chancellor has said the wave of omicron infections is starting to peak.
 DW has the latest.

 The World Health Organization (WHO) has cautioned that the coronavirus pandemic is still ongoing, and there could still be more to come.

-The organization's chief scientist Soumya Swaminathan told reporters while on a visit to a vaccine manufacturing facility in South Africa that she expects more variants will follow.
+Dr. Soumya Swaminathan, the organization's chief scientist, told reporters while on a visit to a vaccine manufacturing facility in South Africa that she expects more variants will follow.

 "We have seen the virus evolve, mutate ... so we know there will be more variants, more variants of concern, so we are not at the end of the pandemic," Swaminathan said during the visit along with WHO Director-General Tedros Adhanom Ghebreyesus.